 Most recently funded project

-With EUR 100,000 B-Corp SOKO will be able to procure ethically sourced products from 2,300 Kenyan artisans and sell these products in 64 countries worldwide.
+With EUR 165,650 B-Corp SOKO will be able to procure ethically sourced products from 2,300 Kenyan artisans (project only available for tax-residents in the Netherlands).

 - Direct investment